Anglo-Spanish War (1585–1604): Causes

-Soon after the Portuguese succession crisis of 1580, English support was provided to António, Prior of Crato who then fought in his struggle with Philip II for the Portuguese throne.
+Soon after the Portuguese succession crisis of 1580, English support was provided to António, Prior of Crato, who then fought in his struggle with Philip II for the Portuguese throne.
 Philip in return began to support the Catholic rebellion in Ireland against Elizabeth's religious reforms.
 Both Philip's and Elizabeth's attempts to support opposing factions were defeated.

 In 1584, Philip signed the Treaty of Joinville with the Catholic League of France to defeat the Huguenot forces in the French Wars of Religion.
 In the Spanish Netherlands, England had secretly supported the side of the Dutch Protestant United Provinces, who were fighting for independence from Spain.
 In 1584, the Prince of Orange had been assassinated, leaving a sense of alarm as well as a political vacuum.
 The following year was a further blow to the Dutch with the capture of Antwerp by Spanish forces led by Alexander Farnese, the Duke of Parma.
 The Dutch rebels sought help from England, which Elizabeth agreed to as she feared that a Spanish reconquest there would threaten England.
-The Treaty of Nonsuch was signed as a result – Elizabeth agreed to provide the Dutch with men, horses, and subsidies but she declined overall sovereignty.
-In return, the Dutch handed over four Cautionary Towns which were garrisoned by English troops.
+The Treaty of Nonsuch was signed as a result: Elizabeth agreed to provide the Dutch with men, horses, and subsidies, but she declined overall sovereignty.
+In return the Dutch handed over three Cautionary Towns, which were garrisoned by English troops.
 Philip took this to be an open declaration of war against his rule in the Netherlands.

 War

 The Anglo-Spanish War broke out in 1585, following the seizure of English merchant ships in Spanish harbors.
 In response the English privy council immediately authorised a campaign against the Spanish fishing industry in Newfoundland and off the Grand Banks.
 The campaign was a huge success, and subsequently led to England's first sustained activity in the Americas.
 In August, England joined the Eighty Years' War on the side of the Dutch Protestant United Provinces, which had declared their independence from Spain.
 In that same year, the English established their first New World settlement, the short lived Roanoke Colony established by Ralph Lane.

 The Queen through Francis Walsingham ordered Sir Francis Drake to lead an expedition to attack the Spanish New World in a kind of preemptive strike.
-Drake sailed in October to the West Indies, and in January 1586 captured and sacked Santo Domingo.
-The following month they did the same at Cartagena de Indias and in May sailed North to raid St. Augustine in Florida.
-When Drake arrived in England in July he became a national hero.
-In Spain however, the news was a disaster and this now further buoyed a Spanish invasion of England by King Philip.
+Drake sailed in October to the West Indies.
+In January 1586 he captured and sacked Santo Domingo, and in the following month did the same at Cartagena de Indias.
+In May Drake sailed north to raid St. Augustine in Florida, and when he arrived in England in July he became a national hero.
+In Spain, however, the news was a disaster, and further buoyed the idea of a Spanish invasion of England by King Philip.
 Thomas Cavendish meanwhile set out with three ships on 21 July 1586 to raid Spanish settlements in South America.
 Cavendish raided three Spanish settlements and captured or burned thirteen ships.
-Among these was a rich 600 ton treasure galleon Santa Ana the biggest treasure haul that ever fell in English hands.
+Among these was a rich 600-ton treasure galleon, Santa Ana, the biggest treasure haul that ever fell into English hands.
 Cavendish circumnavigated the globe returning to England on 9 September 1588.